NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - TILS:   Shows current TILS frequency on display.
 - CL/DA:  Show date/time on display.
 Cycle with OK.
 - FUEL:   Show extra fuel warning setting in percent on display.
 - LOLA:   Show current LON/LAT on display.
-Cycle with OK. (it will not show negative sign if longitude degrees is more than 2 digits, the JA was only used in Sweden)
+Cycle with OK.

 IN
 - TILS: